Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 }
 ```

- The same goes for the second condition, if isRaining is false the if block will not be executed and we do not see any output.
+ The same goes for the second condition, if isRaining is false the if block will not be executed and we will not see any output.
 In order to see the result of a falsy condition, we should have another block, which is going to be _else_.

 ### If Else